Kalash9630/Amazon/README.md

 # Amazon
-This is the clone of Amazon
+This is a clone of the Amazon homepage, created using only HTML and CSS.